nikstojanovic/ducky/README.md

 ## Troubleshooting

-If you keep getting numbers instead of strings from Arduino writing to serial port, you should use double quotations "some_string" instead of single quotations 'some_string'
+1. If you keep getting numbers instead of strings from Arduino writing to serial port, you should use double quotations "some_string" instead of single quotations 'some_string'

+2. Error: Opening COM2: File not found - your device isn't present at COM port